lgaudencio/footy-fever/README.md

 	![Example of the second scenario outcome](readme-images/second-scenario.png)

 	* Scenario 3: The user sees that an opposition player is running in on goal, the user will have two options, either to tackle or not to tackle.
 If the user decides to tackle, there will be two possible outcomes and just like the two above scenarios these outcomes are generated by the random function.
 If it returns a ‘0’, it will display to the user that it was a bad tackle and will give the user a red card.
 If it returns a ‘1’, it will display to the user that it was an excellent tackle and they won the ball.
 If the user decides not to tackle, again, two possible outcomes will be generated.
 If the random function returns a ‘0’, it will display to the user that the opposition player has scored.
 If it returns a ‘1’, it will display to the user that the goal keeper has saved the shot and the score stays level.
-Also, just like in above scenarios, if the user enters something that isn’t a ‘yes’ or a ‘no’, the game will display to the user that they must enter either one of those two options and the question will be displayed again.
+Also, just like in the above scenarios, if the user enters something that isn’t a ‘yes’ or a ‘no’, the game will display to the user that they must enter either one of those two options and the question will be displayed again.

 	![Example of the third scenario outcome](readme-images/third-scenario.png)

 	* Scenario 4: The user finds themselves one-on-one with the goalkeeper, but the angle to shoot on goal in narrowing, the user has two options, either to take the shot or pass to a teammate that is in a much better position.
 If the user decides to shoot, there will be two possible outcomes and just like the above scenarios, these outcomes are generated by the random function.
 If it returns a ‘0’, it will display to the user that their shot went wide. it it returns a ‘1’, it will display to the user that they have scored and their team now leads.
 If the user decides to pass to a teammate, again, two possible outcomes will be generated.
-If the random function returns a ‘0’, it will display to the user that their teammate has shoot the ball over the bar.
+If the random function returns a ‘0’, it will display to the user that their teammate has shot the ball over the bar.
 If it returns a ‘1’, it will display to the user that their teammate got an easy tap in and that their team now leads.
 Also, just like in above scenarios, if the user enters something that isn’t a ‘shoot’ or a ‘pass’, the game will display to the user that they must enter either one of those two options and the question will be displayed again.

 	![Example of the fourth scenario outcome](readme-images/fourth-scenario.png)